 At its regular meeting on September 25, 2013, the Board determined, for the reasons set forth below, that it was not in the best interests of the Company and its shareholders to pay a \$20.00 per share special dividend and, therefore, determined not to accept Mr. Biglari's proposal.
 The Board further determined, however, to include a non-binding advisory proposal on the agenda for the Annual Meeting with respect to Biglari Holdings' request for a \$20.00 per share special dividend.
 The Board believes that calling and holding a special meeting of shareholders solely for the purpose of voting on a non-binding proposal relating to a \$20.00 per share special dividend, as proposed by Biglari Holdings, would be a waste of Company resources.
 The solicitation of requests to call a special meeting of shareholders, and the subsequent solicitation of proxies to vote at a special meeting, around the time of the solicitation of proxies for the Annual Meeting could also create confusion and distraction for our shareholders.
 There are many opportunities for shareholders of the Company to express their views to management and the Board without the expense and diversion of a special shareholders meeting, including in investor conferences, earnings calls and meetings with management, as well as at Annual Meetings of the Company's shareholders.
-Accordingly, the Board determined that it would provide an opportunity for shareholders to consider and vote upon the non-binding, advisory \$20.00 per share special dividend proposal publicly announced by Biglari Holdings at the Annual Meeting, thus eliminating the need to call and hold a special meeting of shareholders to consider and vote upon the non-binding, advisory \$20.00 per share special dividend proposal publicly announced by Biglari Holdings.
-On September 26, 2013, Biglari Capital filed a revised solicitation statement to withdraw its proposed solicitation to call a special meeting of the Company's shareholders.
+Accordingly, the Board determined that it would provide an opportunity for shareholders to consider and vote upon the non-binding, advisory \$20.00 per share special dividend proposal publicly announced by Biglari Holdings at the Annual Meeting, thus eliminating the need to call and hold a special meeting of shareholders solely for that purpose.
+On September 26, 2013, the Company filed a revised preliminary proxy statement which included a new proposal for shareholders to consider and vote upon the nonbinding, advisory \$20.00 per share special dividend proposal publicly announced by Biglari Holdings.
+On September 26, 2013, Biglari Capital filed a revised solicitation statement to withdraw i